 The admissions process falls under legislation that regulates ‘contracts formed at a distance’.
 The contract that is created when you accept an offer is binding on the University (ie the University must admit you if you satisfy the conditions specified).
 After accepting an offer, you can withdraw at any time up to enrolment, the ‘distance contracts’ regulations simply reinforce your rights.
 The £150 application fee will not be refunded if you withdraw.

-The same regulations also require us to clarify that the services with which we will provide you, should you accept an offer from us, are as set out in the sections below (subject to the caveats above regarding withdrawal or variation of programmes and courses).
+The same regulations also require us to clarify that the services with which we will provide you, should you accept an offer from us, are as set out in the sections on the next page (subject to the caveats above regarding withdrawal or variation of modules).

 Fees and accommodation costs